Closed captioning in Adobe Connect

-Meeting organizers can hire professional captioning providers, or nominate an in-meeting captioner to transcribe the meeting audio.
+Meeting organizers can hire professional captioning providers, or nominate in-meeting captioners to transcribe the meeting audio.

-The meeting participants can choose to view the captions or not, and can customize the caption font size for better readability.
+Meeting participants can choose to view the captions, or not, and can customize the caption font size and color for better readability.
 Each participant can change the size and placement of the floating caption display to best meet their needs.

-The participant can position the caption anywhere.
-The captions stay in the same place even after the meeting layout is changed.
+Attendees can position and resize the caption window anywhere within the meeting interface.
+The captions stay in the same place even during layout changes.

 As a Host, you can email or download the captions.